University of Michigan

-For the past 20 years I have worked on a unique population of Indian Ocean bottlenose dolphins (Tursiops aduncus) in Shark Bay, Western Australia.
+For the past 30 years I have worked on a unique population of Indian Ocean bottlenose dolphins (Tursiops aduncus) in Shark Bay, Western Australia.
 Most of my work has focused on alliances formed by adult males in competition over estrus females.
 These alliances are remarkable for their complexity.
-The males form 2-3 levels of nested alliances, a phenomenon that has no match outside of our own species.
+The males form three levels of nested alliances, a phenomenon that has no match outside of our own species.
 Our findings have important implications for current thinking about the role complex social relationships had in the evolution of large brain size and intelligence in mammals.
-We have now mapped out alliance relations of over 100 adult males in the population and plan to use this database to launch a fully integrated study that examines alliance formation from multiple perspectives, including communication, cognition, genetics, ecology, and development.
+We are working on over 100 adult males in the population and are launching a fully integrated study that examines alliance formation from multiple perspectives, including communication, cognition, genetics, ecology, and development.

 In addition to working in Shark Bay, my graduate students have worked on dolphins and whales in a variety of locations in the US, Central America, the Caribbean and India, exploring a range of questions focused on behavior and ecology.